 Technical Analysis

-CVE-2025-14657 is a vulnerability classified under CWE-862 (Missing Authorization) affecting the Eventin – Event Manager, Event Booking, Calendar, Tickets and Registration plugin for WordPress, developed by arraytics.
-The flaw exists in all versions up to and including 4.0.51, where the 'post_settings' function lacks proper capability checks, allowing unauthenticated attackers to modify plugin settings without authorization.
-This missing authorization check means that anyone, without logging in, can alter critical plugin configurations, potentially disrupting event management workflows or injecting malicious configurations.
-Furthermore, the vulnerability includes an insufficient input sanitization and output escaping issue on the 'etn_primary_color' setting.
-This enables attackers to inject arbitrary JavaScript code that executes in the context of any user visiting pages where Eventin styles are loaded, constituting a stored cross-site scripting (XSS) attack.
-The CVSS v3.1 base score is 7.2 (high), reflecting network attack vector, low attack complexity, no privileges required, no user interaction, and a scope change with partial confidentiality and integrity impacts but no availability impact.
-No known public exploits have been reported yet.
-The vulnerability can lead to unauthorized data modification and client-side script execution, which can be leveraged for session hijacking, defacement, or further attacks on site visitors.
-The plugin is widely used in WordPress sites for event management, making the attack surface significant.
+CVE-2025-14657 is a vulnerability classified under CWE-862 (Missing Authorization) found in the Eventin – Event Manager, Event Booking, Calendar, Tickets and Registration Plugin for WordPress, developed by arraytics.
+The flaw exists in all versions up to and including 4.0.51, where the 'post_settings' function lacks proper capability checks, allowing unauthenticated attackers to modify critical plugin settings without any authorization.
+This missing authorization control means that anyone can alter configuration parameters, potentially changing event details, ticketing options, or other sensitive settings.
+Furthermore, the vulnerability includes insufficient input sanitization and output escaping on the 'etn_primary_color' setting.
+This deficiency enables attackers to inject arbitrary JavaScript code, resulting in stored cross-site scripting (XSS) attacks that execute whenever a user visits a page loading Eventin styles.
+The CVSS v3.1 base score is 7.2, reflecting a high severity due to network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and a scope change (S:C) with partial confidentiality and integrity impact (C:L/I:L) but no availability impact (A:N).
+The vulnerability does not require authentication or user interaction, making it straightforward to exploit remotely.
+Although no known exploits are currently reported in the wild, the combination of unauthorized configuration changes and XSS injection poses significant risks to website integrity and user trust.
+The vulnerability affects the confidentiality and integrity of data managed by the plugin and can lead to further attacks such as session hijacking, phishing, or defacement.

 Potential Impact